bluerosegarden/flowerbed/content/Learning/Math/Big Unorganized Math Notes.md

 There can't be more zeroes than the degree of a function.

-If you use the [[Important Formulas|Important Formulas]] and get an imaginary number, it's still a valid zero, even if it's not a valid x-intercept.
+If you use the [[./Important Formulas|Important Formulas]] and get an imaginary number, it's still a valid zero, even if it's not a valid x-intercept.

 So a function with a degree of 8, can have up to 8 zeroes, but they can be less.